 Board President/Chair: Matt Siemer, Mobile Care Chicago

 Matt Siemer is the Executive Director of Mobile Care Chicago.
-For 20 years, Mobile Care has used Asthma Vans to ensure children with complex needs receive convenient specialty care at no cost.
+For 20 years, Mobile Care has used Asthma Vans to provide allergy and asthma care to over 13,000 children at no cost.
 Through partnerships with local schools, the organization also surveys 15,000 children annually, attempting to identify children who have asthma but lack a diagnosis.
 For asthma patients who stay with their Asthma Van for one year or more, 95% will never go back to an ER for asthma.
-During Matt’s tenure, Mobile Care’s programs have won local and national distinctions including most recently the American Lung Association in Greater Chicago’s 2016 Impact Award, the 2016 HCSA Program of Excellence Award, the 2017 Premier Cares Award, and the 2018 CHEST Community Service Award.
+During Matt’s tenure, Mobile Care’s programs have won local and national distinctions including most recently the American Lung Association in Greater Chicago’s 2016 Impact Award, the 2017 Premier Cares Award, the 2018 CHEST Community Service Award, and the 2019 EPA National Environmental Leadership Award.
 Matt holds a BS in Philosophy & Literature from Truman State University and an MA in Philosophy from Duke University.
-Matt has asthma.

 Treasurer: Anna Volerman, MD; University of Chicago Medicine